Support Us Button Widget

 Photo by Dennis Valente

-It’s that time of year again in Fremont — the sun’s out, creative juices are flowing, and, uh, cyclists are about to show off their birthday suits.
+‘Tis the season — the sun’s out, creative juices are flowing, and cyclists are about to show off their birthday suits.

-The Fremont Fair, a popular annual event celebrating the neighborhood’s artsy roots and the start of summer, takes place from Saturday, June 17 to Sunday, June 18.
+The Fremont Fair, a summer kick-off event celebrating the neighborhood’s artsy roots, takes place on Saturday, June 22 and Sunday, June 23.

-You’ll find 300+ crafts vendors, beer gardens, and live music — though most outsiders gather for the wild Solstice Parade on Saturday afternoon that features colorful floats and the famed naked bike riders.
+You’ll find 300+ crafts vendors, beer gardens, and live music — though one of the largest draws is the Solstice Parade on Saturday afternoon with its colorful floats and famed Painted Cyclists.

 If this is your first time attending the festivities, here are some dos and don’ts:

-Do: Check out local bands like Panda Conspiracy
+Do: Check out local bands like Screen Frogs.

-Do: Compliment the nude bikers on their amazing body paint.
+Do: Compliment the nude bikers on their impressive body paint designs.

 More from SEAtoday